-Food in Barcelona is amazing and there are so many options to choose from.
-Whatever your food preferences are you will encounter countless restaurants in all areas.
-There are some tourist traps you should be aware of though.
+Food in Barcelona is amazing, and there are so many options to choose from.
+Whatever your food preferences are, you will encounter countless restaurants in all areas.
+There are some tourist traps you should be aware of, though.
 Note that some central locations in Barcelona will be quite pricey, but not as worth it.
 La Rambla, for example, is not the best place to spend your food budget on.
 Here are some recommendations that food lovers should not miss out on:

 Pinchos are small snacks typically served in bars.
 It is basically bread with all sorts of extra delicious things on it.
 There is usually a big variety of combinations to choose from.
 You go around in the bar and grab the pinchos heart from the first sight.

 In Barcelona, the best Pinchos experience is to be found at Carrer de Blai.
-It is a street full of bars with this type of snack, cosy atmosphere and affordable prices.
+It is a street full of bars with this type of snack, cosy atmosphere, and affordable prices.
 A piece of pincho will cost you between 1€ and 2€.

-Photo made by Juan Galán
+Photo taken by Juan Galán

 No need to say Paella must be on your list of dishes to try!
 Even though it originates from Valencia, there are plenty of great paella restaurants in Barcelona.
 You can start your paella experiences in locations like Colom and Restaurante Arume.